-Say your New Year’s Resolution back in January was to better yourself, and here you are in July, realizing that you haven’t intellectually progressed at all.
+Say your New Year’s Resolution back in January was to better yourself, and here you are in the middle of Q4, realizing that you haven’t intellectually progressed at all.
 Enter in Stuff You Should Know, a podcast solely dedicated to giving you helpful information that you probably–you guessed it–should know (but don’t.
 Honestly, no one does before listening to these).
 Ranging from 20 minutes to an hour in length, these podcasts are released on the namesake’s website every few days and discuss topics like diabetes, recommended web articles, and what to do if you find yourself stuck in a cave–hint: read this last one before you go on your next spelunking trip.
 Find survival skills and other great knowledge here.

 Near a cave entrance, you might find bugs, bats, fish, and birds to eat, but they’re very hard to catch, and the energy you expend in vain trying to catch them may cost you more calories than you gain.